1907 Carmarthenshire County Council election: Candidates

 Eighteen wards were contested, compared with only six in 1904.

-Four of those elected at the first election in 1889, and who had served continuosly since then, sought re-election.
+Four of those elected at the first election in 1889, and who had served continuously since then, sought re-election.
 Earl Cawdor, Sir James Drummond, C.E.
-Morris and D,C. Parry (Llanelli) were all returned unopposed.
+Morris and D.C.
+Parry (Llanelli) were all returned unopposed.

 Outcome

 While a small number of wards were hotly contested and the Conservatives made a small number of gains, their attempt to change the political composition of the council was unsuccessful.

 In Llanarthney, a determined attempt was made to unseat Henry Jones-Davies, with allegations that the Conservative David Farr Davies, a colliery manager, was supported by some labour figures.